SoucupB/ReinforcementLearningEngine/README.md

 Wether its winning a game or solving a problem, this bots can create strong and sneaky strategies if enough training is provided, however to achieve perfection in case of some games is computationally impossible with my actual tools.
 # Getting Started
 In order to make this project run, there are 3 dependencies that need to be installed first.
+Markup : *g++ > 8.1.0 (Can be aquired from this link https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/8.1.0/threads-posix/seh/)
-*g++ > 8.1.0 (Can be aquired from this link https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/8.1.0/threads-posix/seh/)
+Markup : *g++ > 8.1.0 (Can be aquired from this link https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/8.1.0/threads-posix/seh/)
-*python > 3.5 (Can be aquired from this link https://www.python.org/downloads/release/python-354/ This python version was used to build the project's front-end part)
+Markup : *python > 3.5 (Can be aquired from this link https://www.python.org/downloads/release/python-354/ This python version was used to build the project's front-end part)
-*PIL (This is a python graphic library and can be aquired by adding command "pip install Pillow" in any console after the python installation) gcc and python need to be added to enviroment variables.
+Markup : *PIL (This is a python graphic library and can be aquired by adding command "pip install Pillow" in any console after the python installation) gcc and python need to be added to enviroment variables.
 # Testing
 There are currently 3 games implemented in this repository which can be tested.